gpickin/hostnameHeader/README.md

 ## How does it work?

+### Response Header

 The module sets a header called `x-server-hostname`.

+### When does it run?

 The module listens to the onRequestCapture ColdBox interception point.

+With Errors, this function might not run... if that interception point is not announced.
+You might need to add to your Application.cfc directly if errors occur before the ColdBox framework loads.

+### How does it determine the hostname?

 This module looks for the hostname a few different ways.